adriatic0/adriatic0/README.md

 5. [Zameen.com](https://www.zameen.com) is "the first and largest property portal in Pakistan and is among the top five property portals in the world."
 I used data about Islamabad, Pakistan to train a neural network to predict housing prices in there.

+You can find some samples from other projects I have worked on in the repository above.